Woodlands South MRT station

 Woodlands South MRT station is an underground Mass Rapid Transit (MRT) station in Woodlands, Singapore.
-Serving the Thomson–East Coast line (TEL), it is underneath Woodlands Avenue 1.
-The station is near Christ Church Secondary School, Yusof Ishak Mosque and the Singapore Sports School.
-The station will also serve the Woodlands Health Campus.
+Serving the Thomson–East Coast Line (TEL), it is underneath Woodlands Avenue 1.
+The station is nearby Christ Church Secondary School, Yusof Ishak Mosque, Singapore Sports School, and the Woodlands Health Campus.

-First announced in August 2012 as part of the Thomson line (TSL), the station was constructed as part of TEL Phase 1 (TEL 1) after plans for the TSL and the Eastern Region line (ERL) were merged.
+First announced in August 2012 as part of the Thomson Line (TSL), the station was constructed as part of TEL Phase 1 (TEL 1) after plans for the TSL and the Eastern Region Line (ERL) were merged.
 Along with the TEL 1 stations, Woodlands South station opened on 31 January 2020.
 The two-level underground station is designed by Aedas and has five entrances.
 The station features an Art-in-Transit artwork 3652 + 50 by Kng Mian Tze.

 History

-The station was first announced as part of the 22-station Thomson line (TSL) on 29 August 2012.
+The station was first announced as part of the 22-station Thomson Line (TSL) on 29 August 2012.
 In July 2013, Shanghai Tunnel Engineering Co.
 Ltd was awarded a S$421 million (US$ million) contract for the construction of bored tunnels connecting from Woodlands station to Mandai Depot via this station.
-Tunnelling works was scheduled to begin in August that year.
+Tunnelling works were scheduled to begin in August that year.
 In August, the contract for the design and construction of the station was awarded to Woh Hup Private Limited at S$144 million (US$ million).
 Construction was scheduled to be completed in 2019.
+The station's groundbreaking ceremony was held on 2 August 2014 at the Admiralty National Day Observation Ceremony.

-On 15 August 2014, the LTA further announced that TSL would merge with the Eastern Region line to form the Thomson–East Coast line (TEL).
+On 15 August, the Land Transport Authority (LTA) further announced that TSL would merge with the Eastern Region line to form the Thomson–East Coast Line (TEL).
 Woodlands South station, part of the proposed line, would be constructed as part of Phase 1 (TEL 1), which consists of three stations from Woodlands North to this station.
 TEL 1 was expected to be completed in 2019.
 Construction of the station required the monitoring its impact to the surrounding flats, using geotechnical instruments such as ground-settlement markers and water standpipes.

 The LTA announced in December that the TEL 1 stations would be opened on 31 January 2020.
 Before the stations commenced operations on that day, an open house for the TEL 1 stations was held on 11 January 2020.
-The station was the terminus of the TEL until the opening of TEL 2 on 28 August 2021.
+The station was the terminus of the TEL throughout the half of the COVID-19 pandemic until the opening of TEL 2 on 28 August 2021.